VERSION>=22.02.2021

 Changing the volume

 Automatic interpolations were designed to work correctly if the spatial extent has not changed.
 It means that [LX,LY,LZ] is the same for the input lattice and target lattice.
-However, if this criterion is not satisfied, the code will make an attempt to load the checkpoint data, squeeze/stretch it accordingly, and then interpolate to the new lattice.
+However, if this criterion is not satisfied, the code will attempt to load the checkpoint data, squeeze/stretch it as needed, and then interpolate onto the new lattice.
 Note that the result of this operation may be unpredictable.
 The code will provide the following warning:

 # !!! --- WARNING --- WARNING --- WARNING --- WARNING --- WARNING --- WARNING --- !!!

-# Checkpoint files is incompatible with code settings!
+# Checkpoint file is incompatible with code settings!

 # Make sure you understand what you are doing!